How to Strengthen Your Relationship

-In my couples therapy and marriage counseling sessions, I often hear couples talk about times when they had so much fun with one another and felt incredibly connected, and moments where problems felt smaller, and arguments were more manageable.
+Looking to strengthen your relationship?
+In my couples counseling and online marriage counseling sessions, I often hear couples talk about times when they had so much fun with one another and felt incredibly connected…moments where problems felt smaller, and arguments were more manageable.
 Couples in these situations often wonder, “How did this happen?” but more importantly “How do we get that back?
 I want to have fun with my partner again; I’m so sick of arguing all the time!”
 If any of this feels remotely familiar to you, then you might want to take a look at your emotional bank account.

 Strategies To Strengthen Your Relationship